adamheins/pdfcombine/README.md

 ## Usage

-The basic idea is that the user can specify any number of input PDFs and specify which pages to keep or remove from them.
+The basic idea is that the user can provide any number of input PDFs and specify which pages to keep or remove from them.
 The result is then merged and output as a single file.
-Each input can optionally be rotated and can inputs can be repeated.
+Each input file's pages can optionally be rotated and inputs can be repeated.
 Usage:
 ```
 pdfcombine input1.pdf [--keep range | --remove range] [--angle degrees] \
           [input2.pdf [...]] ... [-o output.pdf]